arrow-py/arrow/README.md

 ## Overview

-Arrow is a Python module that offers a smooth, sensible way of creating, maniuplating, formatting and converting dates and times.
+Arrow is a Python module that offers a smooth, sensible way of creating, manipulating, formatting and converting dates and times.
 Arrow is simple, lightweight and heavily inspired by [moment.js](https://github.com/timrwood/moment/) and [requests](https://github.com/kennethreitz/requests).

 ## Why?

-Python's standard library and some other low-level modules offer complete functionality but don't work very well from a usability perpsective:
+Python's standard library and some other low-level modules offer complete functionality but don't work very well from a usability perspective:

 * Too many modules:  datetime, time, calendar, dateutil, pytz
 * Time zones and timestamp conversions are verbose and error-prone
-* Time zones are explicit, naievete is the norm
+* Time zones are explicit, naivete is the norm
 * Gaps in functionality:  ISO-8601 parsing, timespans, humanization

 ## Key features

-* Implements the datetime iterface
+* Implements the datetime interface
 * TZ-aware & UTC by default
 * Concise, intelligent interface for creation
 * Attribute manipulation, plural names